Tawmke/GDUT-BDS-AI/README.md

 ## 1. Data Processing
 ### 1）Step 1: Process the raw GNSS measurement data in the dataset
-Run [carrier-smoothing-robust-wls-kalman-smoother_single.py](./carrier-smoothing-robust-wls-kalman-smoother_single.py), and then solved files will be generated in the corrsponding file folders, such as the position and velocity results by WLS and KF.
+Download data in https://www.kaggle.com/competitions/smartphone-decimeter-2023.
+And then run [carrier-smoothing-robust-wls-kalman-smoother_single.py](./carrier-smoothing-robust-wls-kalman-smoother_single.py), and then solved files will be generated in the corrsponding file folders, such as the position and velocity results by WLS and KF.

 ### 2) Step 2: Generate GNSS feature data
 Run [env_processing_multic_CN0ele_mutipath.py](./envRLKF/env_processing_multic_CN0ele_mutipath.py) to generate the processed GNSS feature data.